dekevans/PanicPanda/README.md

 Input auth token (if none, leave blank):
 Input timer:
 Input swagger file path:
-Input wordlist file path: (if you want pure random data, leave blank):
+Input wordlist file path: (if you want pure random data, leave blank) Do you want to fuzz the headers?
+(Y/N)
-Do you want full logging to console? (y/n)
+How many seconds do you want to wait before retrying the fuzzer after continuous failure?
 </code></pre>
 b.
 Piping it through the cli (config.txt in this example contains the information normally entered through the cli in a text file, separated by new lines)
 <pre><code>go . run < config.txt</code></pre>